AI, Data & Execution Leadership

 The constraint: Healthcare and federal clients cannot send operational data to third-party APIs.
 The decision: Local LLMs on-premises, zero external exposure.
 The result: A 9-agent autonomous pipeline that produces publish-ready executive content at near-zero marginal cost with full auditability.

-The Business Problem
+The Actual Problem

 Technical Highlights